agateau/blog/2013/08/01/remapping-keyboard-keys-on-lenovo-laptops/index.md

 ![What is the "Print Screen" key doing there?!](keyboard.png)

 Yes, the "Print Screen" key is placed between "Alt" and Ctrl".
-While it is handy to take screenshots, it is a lot more annoying when you have clumsy fingers and end up holding-down "Print Screen" instead of "Alt" or "Ctrl", as it ends up spawning a horde of ksnapshots...
+While this key is handy to take screenshots, it is a lot more annoying when you have clumsy fingers and end up holding down "Print Screen" instead of "Alt" or "Ctrl", as it ends up spawning a horde of ksnapshots...

 It is also sitting in the place where my fingers are used to find the "menu" key, a key I actually use quite often, especially to fix typos while typing: "Ctrl+left" to move to the word underlined with red, "Menu" key, select correct word in the suggestions, done.